ibexa/documentation-developer/docs/update_and_migration/from_1.x_2.x/update_db_to_2.5.md

 ##### Powered-By header

-In order to promote use of eZ Platform, `ezsystems/ez-support-tools` v1.0.10, as of eZ Platform v2.5.16, sets the Powered-By header. it's enabled by default and generates a header like `Powered-By: eZ Platform Enterprise v2`.
+In order to promote use of eZ Platform, `ezsystems/ez-support-tools` v1.0.10, as of eZ Platform v2.5.16, sets the Powered-By header.
+It's enabled by default and generates a header like `Powered-By: eZ Platform Enterprise v2`.

 To omit the version number, use the following configuration:
 ``` yaml